Rooted - Fall 21

 Perhaps we need an addendum to the saying.

 Your racism’s so real it can spur a shame and a rage and a fear and a sadness so knowable we need only to close our eyes and freeze for its violence to be grasped by a knowing stranger across a silent room.
 Your racism’s so real it can drive my father across an ocean and his father out of Georgia and his who-knows-how-many-great grandfathers from Nigeria and centuries later I’ll still have to use the qualifier African before you believe that I’m American.

 Your racism’s so real a Louisiana judge will uphold you as “coloured” on your birth certificate in 1985, even when you’re 31/32nds white.

 And in Virginia:

-In a still from Duck Test, the artist Sula Bermúdez-Silverman and hair stylist Rachel Dolezal face one another in the mirror of what is seemingly a Black beauty salon.
-Their skin appears more or less the same shade of what we tend to call white.
+In her film Duck Test, the artist Sula Bermúdez-Silverman and then-hair stylist Rachel Dolezal face one another in the mirror of what is seemingly a Black beauty salon.
+Their skin appears more or less the same shade of what we tend to call White.
 Their hair is both curly: Bermúdez-Silverman’s thanks to her Black-Puerto Rican and Jewish roots; Dolezal’s thanks to a very fine wig she uses to cover up her own.

-Of course, it is not really the coil or its lack that qualifies or disqualifies a person from any racial group.
-Since 1662, US hypodescent laws have strained to protect White property and White wombs from light-skinned Black interlopers.
-But there were never any laws to protect Black communities from light-skinned Whites.
+Of course, it is not actually a coil or its lack that qualifies a person as belonging in a country where White and optically-White were long ruled separate races.
+In what is now the USA, hypodescent laws have strained to protect White property and White wombs from light-skinned Black interlopers since 1661.

-From trespassing alchemists, emboldened by the knowledge, that all it takes to turn White into Black in America is but a whispered rumour.
+that all it ever took to turn White into Black in America was

 And so I ask myself, now as I write, or in moments when sleep refuses to find me: what is it about Dolezal’s performance that feels, for many, for me, so intrusive, so parasitic?